alefore/weblog/ten-years-of-edge.md

 I've found a "builder" pattern fairly versatile.
-I use **mutable thread-compatible builder instances to *build* immutable
+I use **mutable thread-compatible builder instances to *create* immutable
 (and thus thread-safe; and thus widely shared) instances**.

-To avoid cycles, the output type should not depend on the builder.
+To avoid dependency cycles,
+the output type should not depend on the builder.
-The output object should declare its constructors private, which means it should give the builder `friend` access.
+The output object should declare constructors private, which means it should give the builder `friend` access.

 Most builder instances are used to build a single output.
 As a performance optimization,
 I avoid deep copies in `Build`.
-I do this by making the `Build` method require `*this` to be an rvalue reference (`&&`)
+To do this, I make the `Build` method require `*this` to be an rvalue reference (`&&`)
-—so that data can be moved out of the builder— and implementing an explicit `Copy` method for the few customers that need it, e.g.:
+—so that data can be moved out of the builder— and implement an explicit `Copy` method for the few customers that need it, e.g.:

     class LineBuilder { ...